HorizenLabs/zkverify-docs/docs/overview/06-verification_pallets/03-risc0.md

 #### Note

-In this pallet doesn't have any sense register the verification key before to use it in `submitProof` exstrinsic because the hash and the key are the same.
+In this pallet it doesn't make sense to register any verification key, because the verification key hash function `vk_hash()` is the identity.

 ### Result